Tools I Use

 Clock Oils and Lubricants

 • Clock oil – a high-quality synthetic or natural oil designed specifically for clock movements.
-Use Keystone or other specially formulated clock oil
+Use Keystone or other specially formulated clock oil; some repairers have had good success with synthetic oil.

 • Small precision oiler – allows very small drops of oil to be applied accurately.
-Refillable ones are better; stiff plastic ones tend to crack over time
+Refillable ones are preferred; stiff plastic ones tend to crack over time.

 Cleaning Supplies